guciiitbhopal/guc-iiitbhopal/README.md

 ### :person tipping hand: How to Join

-<p> Any student who is interested in Linux and open source software is welcome to join our club.
-We are open to students from all disciplines and levels of experience.
-To join, simply attend one of our events or workshops or contact us via email or social media. </p>
+<p> All Students of IIIT Bhopal are by default members of our club .We are open to students from all disciplines and levels of experience.
+To join, simply attend one of our events or workshops or contact us via email or social media.Anyone who is interested in Linux and open source software is welcome to approach  us for discussions and collaborations. </p>

 ### Contact Us